 Since the introduction of iOS and Android in 2008, mobile apps have grown to become a primary communication channel.
 In 2016, more people accessed the internet via mobile than desktop.
-This has led to explosive growth in the development of mobile apps for external and internal communication efforts, with more than 5.2 million iOS and Android apps available to download.
+This has led to explosive growth in the mobile app development process for external and internal communication efforts, with more than 5.2 million iOS and Android apps available to download.

 Unfortunately for most developers, this makes it extremely challenging to get their apps noticed, with typically only as few as 5% of their target audience actually using their app.
 They also face the problem of rampant abandonment - again, for most developers, the situation is bleak: